 The tank is solidly built with gauges that are very easy to read.
 It also comes with a decent air regulator for maximizing air tool run time.
 Another positive aspect of this compressor is that it runs in a relatively quiet manner.
 I’ve used compressors that are identical in size to the DEWALT D55167 and they were very noisy!

 Alright, let me put a link right down here so you can gain more info on this compressor.
 It can be shipped to your home for free so check it out below.

-The Best Air Compressor for Impact Wrench above $500
+The Best Air Compressor for Impact Wrenches above $500

-Now, because of its size, I know a lot of people might deduce that the CH VT6275 would run very loudly.
+- Now, because of its size, I know a lot of people might deduce that the CH VT6275 would run very loudly.
 Well, guess what?
 It’s TOTALLY silent…Just kidding of course!
-Truth of the matter is at 240+ lbs, the CH VT6275 may be a colossal compressor, but it’s pretty quiet running.
+The truth of the matter is at 240+ lbs, the CH VT6275 may be a colossal compressor, but it’s pretty quiet running.
 It makes some noise of course yet not enough to annoy the heck out of you.
-Really can’t believe an air compressor this large can be relatively quiet.
+I really can’t believe an air compressor this large can be relatively quiet.

-The Campbell Hausfeld VT6275 air compressor has minimal drawbacks and I would say the most obvious one is the installation procedure which can be quite tricky.
-If you check out the product details page here, one user indicated that Campbell Hausfeld has actually uploaded a helpful video on how install the unit and I definitely agree.
+- The Campbell Hausfeld VT6275 air compressor has minimal drawbacks and I would say the most obvious one is the installation procedure which can be quite tricky.
+If you check out the product details page here, one user indicated that Campbell Hausfeld has actually uploaded a helpful video on how to install the unit, and I definitely agree.
 The how-to video is extremely helpful.

-Here’s a few more top quality impact wrench air compressor that you might want take a gander at…
+- Here are a few more top-quality impact wrench air compressors that you might want to take a gander at…